VirgilSecurity/awesome-virgil/docs/cli/v3.0/cli-decrypt.rst

 :program:`virgil encrypt` decrypts the encrypted data with a :term:`keypass <Keypass>`.

 *keypass* consists of the given password used as the :term:`recipient-id <Recipient’s identifier>` or the :term:`private key <Private Key>` associated with the Public Key used for encryption.
-You also may need the :term:`private key password <Private key password>` if there is one.
+You also may need the :term:`Private Key password <Private key password>` if there is one.

 Please note that you will need a password and/or the *recipient-id* for encryption.